RagedUnicorn/wow-classic-gearmenu/README.md

 ### Individual GearBar Configuration

+#### Hide/Show GearBar

+Each GearBar can be shown or hidden individually without deleting it, so a situational bar keeps its GearSlots and keybindings while staying off-screen.
+Hiding is purely visual - the keybindings of a hidden GearBar keep working.
+Because GearSlots are protected buttons, the visibility of a GearBar cannot be changed while in combat.

 #### Hide/Show Cooldowns

 Whether cooldowns should be shown or hidden can be configured individually for each GearBar.